HuemulSolutions/enola/README.md

 ## 7. Documentation: Sending Data to Enola-AI

-In this section, you can find documentation about Enola-AI, including step-by-step instructions and examples, along with explanations of the system's functionalities:
+In this section, you will find complete documentation about sending data to the Enola-AI servers, this guide includes step-by-step instructions and code examples, along with explanations of the system's functionalities.

 For the complete documentation, you can visit our guide Sending Data to Enola-AI covering the following sections:
 - [7.
 Sending Data to Enola-AI](docs/sending_data.md#7-documentation-sending-data-to-enola-ai)